SAP-samples/easy-extension-samples/delivery-slot-management-btp/README.md

 5. On the Swagger page, select the endpoint you want to test, click _Try it out_ and fill the required parameters
 ![img_8.png](./images/img_8.png)

-## Setup Spartacus library
+## Setup SAP Composable Storefront (Spartacus) library
 The one described above is the procedure to set up the easy extension on your local environment.
-Then to complete the integration with your Spartacus frontend (remember to make it work you should use Spartacus libraries 5.2 that are compatible with Commerce 2205), you'll have two options:
+Then to complete the integration with your Spartacus frontend (remember to make it work you should use Spartacus libraries version 2211.20.1 or higher that are compatible with Commerce v2211).
+You must install the [Delivery Slot Management SPA](https://www.npmjs.com/package/@spartacus-easy/delivery-slot-management) library to your SAP Composable Storefront setup to use the Delivery Slot Management user experience with your SAP Composable Storefront Setup as per the [NPM documentation](https://www.npmjs.com/package/@spartacus-easy/delivery-slot-management)
-- you can use the published library following the istructions: [Use the library](https://github.tools.sap/cx-boosters/easy-extension-samples-spa#use-the-library).
-The name of the library is _delivery-slot-management_ and _DeliverySlotManagementModule_ is the name of the angular module.
-You first need to setup access to the Jfrog repository where libraries are hosted following the instructions here: [Repository Setup](https://github.tools.sap/cx-boosters/easy-extension-samples-spa#repository-setup)
-- if you want to see the source code of the spartacus library, then simply replace your spartacus project with the one of the https://github.tools.sap/cx-boosters/easy-extension-samples-spa repository